gdsc-hcmut/working-process/scrum-agile/README.md

 ```

 4. **Task Priority and Point**:
-During sprint planning, team discuss which taskes should be done first and decide the **task point**, which estimate the difficult and how long the task can be done in the next sprint.
+During sprint planning, team discuss which tasks should be done first and decide the **task point**, which estimate the difficult and how long the task can be done in the next sprint.

 Points:
 - `1` simple and well-understood, 1-2 hours